Rechercher

 Research topics

-According to our needs, two free and open research codes are used:
+Depending on our needs, two free and open source codes were used:

 • WRF (Weather Research and Forecasting) is a numerical weather prediction model.
-It enables realistic large-scale simulations to be carried out down to very fine resolutions, using nesting methods.
-The ARPS code, a precursor to WRF, has also been used for multi-scale (and multi-code) nesting.
+It allows realistic large-scale simulations to be carried out at very fine resolutions using a nesting method.

 Sea-spray simulations in coastal transition